shashank-srikant/data-nlp-exercise-intern/README.md

 Given these inputs, show the results from Task 3.

 ## Instructions to submit your work
 - Do not fork this repo.
-Work on a local copy.
+Work on a local copy, and ensure this is a private repository.
 Add the username `shashank-srikant` as a collaborator, so that Shashank can access the repo as well.
 - Make it a habit to push changes upstream to your repo as frequently as feasible.
 - Use `Python3.8+` for this work.
 - We greatly value reproducability of results.
 Use `conda` to create an environment and set up your repository.